kinode-dao/kinode-book/src/login.md

 This page discusses joining the network with a locally-run Kinode.
 To instead join with a hosted node, see [Valet](https://valet.kinode.org/).

-These directions are particular to the Kinode OS beta release.
+These directions are particular to the Kinode beta release.
 Kinode is in active development on Optimism.

 ## Starting the Kinode